kressinluiz/qt/qml/README.md

-# QML Applications
-- QML is a declarative language.
-- QML allows user interfaces to be described in terms of their visual components and how they interact and relate with one another.

 # QML
 - A QML document defines a hierarchy of objects.
 - Every QML document consists of two parts: imports section, object declaration section.